 1992 – The Daytona Beach Regional Airport was transformed into the Daytona Beach International Airport.
 The new $46 million airport surpassed the design of the former airport, adding an international terminal and a newly extended 10,500-foot runway to accommodate larger aircraft.

-Present – Daytona Beach International Airport offers carrier service from Delta and U.S Airways, providing passengers with premier customer service, convenience and hassle-free travel.
-Just Plane Easy!
+Present – Daytona Beach International Airport offers carrier service from Delta Air Lines, American Airlines and season service from Sunwing, providing passengers with premier customer service, convenience and hassle-free travel.